 Segmentation Framework in Business Analysis: Structure Guide

-Learn how to use a segmentation framework in business analysis and case interviews, with structure templates, branch questions, examples, mistakes, and drills.
+How to use a segmentation framework in business analysis and case interviews: the four bases, a MECE branch-selection method, a worked numeric example, mistakes, and drills.

-What a segmentation framework means in business analysis
+What does a segmentation framework mean in business analysis?

 Market segmentation usually means dividing a target market into approachable groups based on criteria such as needs, priorities, interests, behavior, demographics, or similar traits, as Qualtrics explains in its market segmentation guide.
 In business analysis, that idea becomes a decision tool.
 You are not segmenting because the word sounds strategic.
 You are segmenting because the average hides variation.

-In a case interview, the same logic can apply to customer segmentation, product segmentation, geographic segmentation, behavioral segmentation, channel segmentation, or profitability segmentation.
+In a case interview, the same logic can apply to customer, product, geographic, behavioral, channel, or profitability splits.
 A retailer may have strong sales in aggregate while one product category destroys margin.
-A software company may show healthy pipeline while one customer group churns quickly.
+A software company may show a healthy pipeline while one customer group churns quickly.
 A market entry case may look attractive until you split demand by geography, channel access, or customer need.

 The framework works only when the segment-level answer changes the recommendation.
 If every segment would lead to the same action, the split is not useful.
 If one segment points to a different price, channel, cost fix, product focus, or go-to-market move, the structure is doing real analytical work.